OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 |----|---|----|---|----|
 | timestamp | Timestamp | *DATASOURCE_NAME* | yes | `Array` |

-These time stamps are recorded either by a defined distance travelled or by a frequency, this is described in more detail in the chapter [\ref{trigger-mode} Trigger mode](#trigger-mode).
+These time stamps are recorded either by a defined distance travelled or by a frequency, this is described in more detail in the chapter [\ref{triggermode} Trigger mode](#triggermode).

 ### Durations